TRotK/CarND-Behavioral-Cloning/writeup_P3_Li.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I removed the last but one fully-connected layers from the NVIDIA model.
+To combat the overfitting, I removed the last but one fully-connected layers from the NVIDIA model and also applied dropout with the probability of 0.9 before the output layer of the new model.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I collected a little more data in the curves.